-This report compiles National, State, and Local data that measure current economic conditions to be utilized in the planning of the future of Henrico County.
+This report compiles National, State, and Local data that measure current economic conditions utilized in planning the future of Henrico County.
 Figures with dollar values will be in the millions unless indicated otherwise.
 The purpose of this report is to provide a comprehensive overview of different economic indicators that may affect Henrico County's ability to perform its services.